-LIFTOFF: Elon Musk and The Desperate Early Days That Launched SpaceX Eric Berger 'This is as important a book on space as has ever been written and it's a riveting page-turner, too.'
+LIFTOFF: Elon Musk and The Desperate Early Days That Launched SpaceX Eric Berger 'A colorful page-turner.'
+Walter Isaacson, New York Times Book Review 'This is as important a book on space as has ever been written and it's a riveting page-turner, too.'
 Homer Hickam, #1 New York Times bestselling author of Rocket Boys 'This might be the best space book I've ever read.
 Liftoff will prove to be a defining story not only for the commercial space industry, but for the Space Age writ large, and there's no one better than Eric Berger to tell it.'
-Kellie Gerardi, author of Not Necessarily Rocket Science '[Berger] depicts race-against-the-clock crises as fast-paced as a thriller, with moments reminiscent of Apollo 13 or The Martian. ...
-An exciting and insightful read.'
-Booklist The dramatic inside story of the historic flights that launched SpaceX-and Elon Musk-from a shaky start-up into the world's leading-edge rocket company.
+Kellie Gerardi, author of Not Necessarily Rocket Science The dramatic inside story of the historic flights that launched SpaceX-and Elon Musk-from a shaky start-up into the world's leading-edge rocket company.
 SpaceX has enjoyed a miraculous decade.
 Less than 20 years after its founding, it boasts the largest constellation of commercial satellites in orbit, has pioneered reusable rockets, and in 2020 became the first private company to launch human beings into orbit.
 But before it became one of the most powerful players in the aerospace industry, SpaceX was a fledgling start-up, scrambling to develop a single workable rocket before the money ran dry.
 The engineering challenge was immense; numerous other private companies had failed similar attempts.
 And even if SpaceX succeeded, they would then have to compete for government contracts with titans such as Lockheed Martin and Boeing, who had tens of thousands of employees and tens of billions of dollars in annual revenue.
 SpaceX had fewer than 200 employees and the relative pittance of \$100 million in the bank.
 In Liftoff, Eric Berger takes readers inside the wild early days that made SpaceX.
 Focusing on the company's first four launches of the Falcon 1 rocket, he charts the bumpy journey from scrappy underdog to aerospace pioneer.
 Berger has reported on SpaceX for more than a decade, enjoying unparalleled journalistic access to the company's inner workings.
 Liftoff is the culmination of these efforts, drawing upon exclusive interviews with dozens of former and current engineers, designers, mechanics, and executives, including Elon Musk.
 About the author Eric Berger is a reporter and editor based in Houston.
 After a long career in the Houston Chronicle, he joined Ars Technica in 2015 as the site's senior space editor, covering SpaceX, NASA, and everything beyond.
 He was a Pulitzer Prize finalist for his coverage of Hurricane Ike in the Houston Chronicle in 2008.
-LPA controls: Translation, excluding Japan and Korea On behalf of: The Science Factory Publisher: William Morrow, US (editor: Mauro DiPreta) Publication: March 2021 Material: Finished copies Length: 288 pages Rights sold: Chinese, simplified characters (Guomai Culture and Media), Korean (3rd Moon Book), Russian (Eksmo), Turkish (Turkuvaz)
+LPA controls: Translation, excluding Japan and Korea On behalf of: The Science Factory Publisher: William Morrow, US (editor: Mauro DiPreta) Material: Finished copies Publication: March 2021 Length: 288 pages Rights sold: Bulgarian (Book Travel), Chinese, simplified characters (Guomai Culture and Media), Korean (3rd Moon Book), Polish (Kompania Mediowa), Russian (Eksmo), Turkish (Turkuvaz), Ukrainian (Nash Format)